oleksandr-skoryi/telegram-ban-public/README.md

 ### Detailed instructions

+* Start Google Chrome on your computer
-* Open telegram `https://web.telegram.org/z` (the suffix /z int the end is mandatory)
+* Open telegram `https://web.telegram.org/z` (the suffix /z in the end is mandatory)
 * Login
 * Click right button and press Inspect the second option from the bottom
 * Choose Console tab